 Reports have emerged that Prince Harry, however, is not willing to enter into a pre-nup with Meghan Markle.
 Despite currently being fifth in line to the throne, owning over $36 million in assets, and having received an inheritance of over $18 million from his late mother, Princess Diana, Prince Harry is out to prove that true love does exist, and a pre-nup is simply redundant.
 Prince Harry is reportedly determined to show that his love for Meghan is everlasting and their marriage will be one that lasts until ‘death do us part’.

 Interestingly, it is not a requirement that members of the royal family enter a pre-nup, which has been confirmed previously when Kate Middleton and Prince William opted not to do so.

 We of course wish Prince Harry and Meghan Markle all the best on their lifetime of love and happiness.
-If you’re not quite the risk taker that Harry is you can find out more about pre-nups in any of these articles, or contact our Divorce Lawyers Brisbane today.
+If you’re not quite the risk taker that Harry is you can find out more about pre-nups in any of these articles, or contact our Toowoomba family law lawyers today.